Kubeinit/box/readme.md

 | \*\*\*      |          |             |

 **** This node can be used also (raspberry pi node integrated in the front cover).

+Disclaimer note:
+All third party trademarks (including logos and icons) referenced by Kubeinit remain the property of their respective owners.
+Unless specifically identified as such, Kubeinit's use of third party trademarks does not indicate any relationship, sponsorship, or endorsement between Kubeinit and the owners of these trademarks.
+All references by Kubeinit are for educational or references purposes.